Harshit-Raj-14/World-Clock-Website/README.md

 Features :
 Real time time update for - India, USA, China

-Set a quick Alarm Clock to nay of these timelines
+Set a quick Alarm Clock to any of these timelines